shreyanshsatvik/facial_recognition/README.md

 # facial_recognition

 This is a program for facial recognition to detect , localize and as well as recognize the faces in a realtime as well as static images.
-The part of this code is directly taken from Andrew Ng Convolutional
-Neural Network course on coursera .
+Some part of the code is directly taken from Andrew Ng Convolutional Neural Network course on coursera .
 I have used pre-trained face-net model to implement this and the packages used are--
 1. Tensorflow
 2. Open- Cv
 3. Imutils